 Skip to content

 Approaches to tax structure vary significantly across states.
 Some states tax by weight, some by price, and others by THC content.
 Ad valorem taxes are simpler but are associated with greater revenue volatility and do not target any specific harm-causing element.
 Ad quantum taxes on weight or quantity produce more stable revenues and better target the harm-causing element, but do not account for potency.
-Ad quantum taxes based on THC content most directly target the harm-causing element, but this adds complexity to the tax and the technology to measure THC content is often too expensive to make this option viable yet.
+Ad quantum taxes based on THC content most directly target the harm-causing element, but this adds complexity to the tax, and the technology to measure THC content can be so expensive that constant THC testing makes compliance costs unreasonable.

 Expand or Collapse Table

-State Excise Tax Rates on Recreational Marijuana, as of January 2025
+State Excise Tax Rates on Recreational Marijuana, January 2026

 StateTax Rate